MicrosoftDocs/dynamics365smb-docs/business-central/about-localization.md

 ---
-title: Local functionality in Business Central | Microsoft Docs
+title: Local functionality in Business Central
-description: Learn about local availability and regulatory compliance of Dynamics 365 Business Central.
+description: Learn about local availability and regulatory compliance of Business Central for the countries where Microsoft provides the local functionality.
 author: edupont04

 ms.service: dynamics365-business-central